 Gallery 78 presents major solo and group exhibitions every month throughout the year in seven spacious exhibition areas.

-While Inge continues to provide counsel to the gallery, daughter Germaine Pataki-Thériault and colleague Kim Bent work with family and close friends to promote the wonderful art of Atlantic Canada to the world.
+While Inge continues to provide counsel to the gallery, daughter Germaine Pataki-Thériault and granddaughter Nikki work with family and close friends to promote the wonderful art of Atlantic Canada to the world.

 Galleries should be enjoyable, comfortable, inspiring places to visit.
 Gallery 78 is renowned for its exceptional service, warm hospitality, high quality art selection, expert advice, honesty and integrity.
 Clients have trusted the gallery since 1976 to help build their art collections and beautify their homes and offices.
 Gallery 78 serves a clientele of corporate, private, and public collectors in Canada and abroad.